igormacedo/process-manager/README.md

 ```
 python run.py
 ```
+To avoid errors, run without debug mode.
+And use Ctrl+F5 for reloading page without cache, when testing code

 ## Enunciado ##
 Escreva um programa em C/C++ para gerenciar processos no SO (Linux), com as seguintes características: